rade363/Panda_development/README.md

 <h1>New:</h1>
-Created proper home menu <br>
-Added content to the pages <br>
-Added fonts <br>
-Design updates
+Design changes<br>
+IMGs are now content<br>
 <hr>

 <h1>Issues:</h1>
-No pictures - gradients are the whole backgrounds<br>
 Lots of other files with testing, etc<br>
 Issue with zooming in when opening the website.
-FIX: resize the window/content (ctrl+/ctrl-)
+FIX: resize the window/content (ctrl+/ctrl-)<br>
+Left menu hover does not work